anakic/querystorm-docs/docs/Automation/Automation_with_dotnet.md

 ![Example component in action](../Images/example_component_in_action.gif?v)

 The important thing to note is that no part of the code interacts with Excel directly.
-The component only accesses its own properties, and the binding infrastructure takes care of communicating with Excel.
+The component only accesses its properties, and the binding infrastructure takes care of communicating with Excel.

 ## Bindings